cloudant-labs/emilio/README.md

 * 112 indentation increases by more than one or two levels
 * 120 indentation does not match for tokens
 * 121 indentation does not increase for clauses
+* 122 'when' token is not indented two levels

 * 201 white space contains tabs
 * 202 white space contains form feed